Skip to content

 How to Enable or Disable Automatic Maintenance in Windows 11

-Here are simple steps to disable or enable this feature using the Windows Registry Editor.
-The Registry Editor is a place where Windows stores important settings.
-Be careful when changing settings here.
+Here are the steps to disable or enable this feature using the Windows Registry Editor.
+The Registry Editor is a central database where Windows stores crucial settings, so be careful when making changes here.

 1. Press Windows key + R on your keyboard.
 A box will pop up.